dappforce/subsocial-docs/docs/sdk/quick-start/posts/GettingPosts.md

 ## Find and load an array of posts

-Find and load an array of information about public posts from Subsocial blockchain and IPFS by a given array of post `ids`.
+Find and load an array of information about public posts from the Subsocial blockchain and IPFS by a given array of post `ids`.

-Post is considered public if it meets the next conditions:
+A post is considered public if it meets these conditions:

-- The `hidden` field on its' blockchain structure is `false`.
+- The `hidden` field on its blockchain structure is `false`.
 - And there is a corresponding JSON file that represents the post's content on IPFS.

 ```